Home > Volunteer > Volunteer Job Descriptions

 Administrative Volunteers

 Administrative volunteers support various departments and help ensure that our programs run smoothly.
 Tasks might entail scanning, assembling mailings, writing thank you notes, making phone calls, data entry and preparing and compiling adoption materials.
-Administrative volunteers should be detail oriented and have basic knowledge of programs such as Word and Excel.

 On-call and as-needed shifts